-Angel Mawlabaux is an English singer-songwriter from London.
+Angel Mawlabaux is an English Indie Folk female singer-songwriter based in South East London.

 Her sensitive, melodic voice carries deeply heartfelt, thought-provoking lyrics, supported by a mixture of traditional instruments and electronica including violin, double bass, synths and percussion.